-- In Step 1, you will review an existing Simulink design using the Xilinx FIR Compiler block, and review the final gate level results in Vivado. - In Step 2, you will use over-sampling to create a more efficient design. - In Step 3, the same filter is designed using standard discrete blockset parts. - In Step 4, you will understand how to work with Data Types such as Floating-point and Fixed-point.
+- Step 1: Review an existing Simulink design using the Xilinx® FIR Compiler block, and review the final gate level results in Vivado. - Step 2: Use over-sampling to create a more efficient design. - Step 3: Design the same filter using discrete blockset parts. - Step 4: Understand how to work with Data Types such as Floating-point and Fixed-point.